Divyam-Mehta/FORCA-Manip/README.md

 # FORCA-Manip

 **FORCA-Manip** is a ROS 2 + MoveIt 2 research framework for **decentralized collision avoidance and motion planning in multi-manipulator systems**.
-The repository is organized around a four-robot Universal Robots simulation setup and is intended for research, benchmarking, and reproducible experimentation in shared-workspace manipulation.
+The repository is organized around a four-robot Universal Robots simulation setup and is intended for research, benchmarking and reproducible experimentation in shared-workspace manipulation.

 The project combines:
 - a **Gazebo-based multi-robot simulation environment**
 - **MoveIt 2** for planning and execution
 - a **decentralized ORCA-inspired coordination layer**
 - baseline methods for comparison against the proposed FORCA pipeline

-This repository is designed to present the project in a clean, research-grade format suitable for academic sharing, thesis support, and future publication.

 ---